patchgirl/patchgirl.github.io/_drafts/2020_06_25-static-haskell-binary.md

 Alright, here is the requirements:
 - simple project that uses a recent version of stack
-- our project should be splitted in 2 packages, the library and the executable
+- our project should be split in 2 packages, the library and the executable
 - the executable package should depend on the library
 - our project should use postgresql-simple (meaning we will have to generate an executable that embed the **libpq** library)